 - Vertical cystostomy, which is secured with sutures to prevent further tearing

 - Remove bladder stones or resect bladder diverticula, if present

 - Circular incision of the bladder neck with the electric scalpel after identification of the ureteral orifices

 - The plane between prostatic adenoma and peripheral prostatic tissue ("prostatic capsule") is developed with scissor dissection

-- Blunt finger dissection of the prostatic adenoma.
+- Blunt finger dissection completes the mobilization of the prostatic adenoma.
 The apical dissection should avoid excessive traction of the urethra (and the urinary sphincter).

 Hemostasis after Suprapubic Prostatectomy: